pyrocko/qseek/docs/getting_started.md

 Check out the `my-search.json` config file and add your waveform data and velocity models.

-??? abstract "Minimal Configuration Example"
+??? quote "Minimal Configuration Example"
-    Here is a minimal JSON configuration for Qseek
+    Here is a minimal JSON configuration for Qseek.
     ```bash exec='on' result='json'
     qseek config
     ```